 - Chapter 1: What is National Leadership Grants for Museums (NLG-M)?

 - Chapter 2: What can NLG-M Grants Fund?

-- Ohapter 3: Application Components Overview
+- Chapter 3: Application Components Overview

-- Ohapter 4: Application Components Narrative
+- 4 Chapter 4: Application Components Narrative

-- Chapter 5: Application Components Budget

-- Chapter 6: Application Tips and Next Steps
+- Chapter 5: Application Tips and Next Steps

-This video is organized into six chapters:
+This video is organized into five chapters:

-- What is National Leadership Grants for Museums?
-This section explains the purpose and design of the NLG-M grant program. - What can NLG-M Grants Fund?
-This section explains the types of projects that can be funded in NLG-M and the amount of funds that can be requested. - Application Components Overview.
-This section describes the types of documents that are needed to create an NLG-M grant application. - Application Components Narrative.
-This section provides guidance on composing the narrative part of the application. - Application Components Budget.
-This section provides details on the information to include in your project budget and budget justification. - Application Tips and Next Steps.
-The concluding section provides a few tips and next steps.
+- First, we will discuss the purpose and design of the NLG-M grant program. - Then we'll talk about the types of projects that can be funded in NLG-M and the amount of funds that can be requested. - Chapter 3 describes the types of documents that are needed to create an NLG-M grant application. - Chapter 4 provides guidance on drafting the narrative part of the application.
+Note that there is or will be a separate video on preparing a budget and budget justification. - In the concluding chapter, I'll provide a few tips and next steps.